Jorritvans/LOVELO/README.md

   -The gallery shows pictures of what the group ride will look like.
   -This section is very important as it will give the usar a good idea of how the group rides will be like.
+  -Images are not alligned on desktop and ipad as resizing them would not do justice to these pictures as some have to be displayed in portrait mode.

 ![Gallery Page](https://github.com/Jorritvans/LOVELO/assets/146831899/dc3cfbe4-ee67-4564-9fb1-b1cbf131375a)